Blog · arXiv Analysis · Last reviewed June 25, 2026

 When the Model Is Not the System

 Model-level governance asks what a model can do before release.
 That question still matters.
 But the deployed object is rarely just a model.
 It is a model wrapped in prompts, tools, memory, routing, retrieval, human approvals, cloud quotas, monitoring, domain data, and organizational incentives.
-The same base model can become a harmless assistant, a coding agent, a cyber workflow, a procurement clerk, or a lab planner depending on the system around it.
+The same base model can become a classroom assistant, a coding agent, a cyber workflow, a procurement clerk, or a lab planner depending on the system around it.

 Goemans and coauthors name this problem in arXiv:2606.00047.
 The paper was submitted on May 1, 2026, and the arXiv record says it was accepted to the ICML 2026 position paper track.
 Its claim is that model-level governance becomes less effective when capability progress is driven by non-model gains: improvements independent from advances in the base model.